-Fatal Accident Claims
+Fatal Accident Claims Solicitors

-Dependency claims are a common factor for the immediate family left behind as well as compensation for the death and hurt caused.
+Dependency claims are a common factor for the immediate family left behind as well as fatal accident compensation for the death and hurt caused.
 This type of claim is awarded to someone who may have relied on the deceased before their death.

 A bereavement award requires set criteria to be met and is based on the claimant's relationship to the deceased.
 A one-off payment is awarded no matter the specific situation of the fatal accident, the amount of which was last raised to £15,120 in May 2020.
 The criteria has recently been updated to allow cohabitees to be entitled to the award as long as they lived with the deceased two years before their death.

 “The law does not always lead to justice but we will ensure that we will use our skill and experience to achieve the best result possible for the family and dependents.” - Mr. Ronnie Hutcheon

 When it comes to making a fatal accident claim, our judgement and philosophy is to always act in the best interests of the family and dependents.
 We encourage you to call even if it is something you may think is trivial.